FlavioLorenzi/Data_Prediction_Regression/README.md

-# Data_Prediction_Regression
+# Regression Machine Learning for data prediction
-Predict data using Regression Techniques
+Predict data using Regression Techniques in python

 2 experiments:
 - using linear regression to predict random numeric data distribution;